SMD-Bioinformatics-Lund/PipeEval/README.md

 Some other style pointers:

 * Use classes rather than nested dicts for complex data structures.
-* Docstrings are not yet needed for functions.
+* Docstrings are not yet required for functions.
 Might change in the future.
-* Use clear variable names.
+* Use clear (and if necessary verbose) variable names.

+PipeEval is built to run in an environment where a legacy version (3.6) of Python still is used.
+The most vivid consequence of this is that type hints aren't yet a built-in part of the language and must be imported.
+I.e. `list[str]` will crash, but `List[str]` (with `List` imported from `typing` library works).